chrismurrph/default-db-format/README.md

   2 {:db/id 2
      :baby/first-name "Baby Shark 2"}}
 ````
-If we can get the tool to understand that `:baby/id` is the name of a table both messages ought to resolve:
+If we can get the tool to understand that `:baby/id` is the name of a table both complaints ought to resolve:

 ````clojure
 {:by-id-ending #{"by-id" "BY-ID" "id"}}